andriesfc/result-for-kotlin/core/README.md

 ## The happy path

-The *happy path* refers to a specific logical flow, typically defined by some use case.
+The *happy path* refers to a ideal logical flow with as little as possible deviations from it.
+Such an ideal flow is typically defined by some use case.

 Sometimes a application fail due to some edge case not being handled in the implementation, or something occurring outside of the control of the application: For example, a missing file, or network connection failure.
 In this case any logic coded is not strictly part of thus happy path.

 In the Object Orientated world, these situation are expressed as an `Exception` which are dealt by catching such exceptions.
-Having such exception handling code may obfuscate the original use-case to the point of turning a simple, clear cut implementation into a mine field of unintended consequences.
-This becomes even more problematic when the developer blurs the line between domain specific errors (e.g intended or per designed error conditions), and application/infrastructure failures.
+Having such exception handling code may obfuscate the original use-case to the point of turning a simple, clear cut implementation into labyrinthian logic flow.
+With the instant potential to darken any piece of code.
+A This becomes even more problematic when the developer blurs the line between domain specific errors (e.g intended or per designed error conditions), and application/infrastructure failures.

 One the main objectives of this library to assist the developer in keeping on this happy path by shrink-wrapping certain patterns and conventions and exposing these abstractions via a friendly DSL like syntax.